-Hernia repair surgery used with defective mesh products can lead to organ perforation.
+Hernia repair surgery used with defective mesh products can lead to adverse events organ perforation.
 When injuries like organ perforation happen, you be in a position to file a lawsuit over the failed hernia mesh.
 Here, we answer some questions you may have about your hernia repair surgery with mesh products and how to identify if the pain you feel after surgery is related to organ perforation.

 - 1. What is hernia mesh?